babashka/nbb/doc/gcloud_functions.md

 This article is based on [this](https://gist.github.com/jackrusher/1cc61e0ca0e929b9ec21bf4407af6d75) gist by Jack Rusher.
 Thanks Jack!

-## Creating an nbb google cloud function.
+## Creating an nbb google cloud function

 All you need to do to get nbb running on AWS Lambda is the following: